appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls02-variables-and-data-types.md

 ## Projects

-### 1. Get Sum of Two Numbers
+### 1. Initialize Variables

-Write a program to calculate sum of two numbers.

-- Store both numbers in variables
-- Store the answer in a variable and display the answer.
+Create a simple program that declares and initializes a few variables of different data types (such as a string, integer, and boolean), and then prints them to the console.

 ### 1. Calculate BMI